Home

 When I started to visit public dances and especially the GDV dance events, I came early in contact with foxtrot and other modern dances.
 If you want to learn just one dance, I believe foxtrot is the best choice.
 I feel that foxtrot should be included in the all-round education, and that consequently the dance should be taught at the intermediate stage of the compulsory school.

-The music in foxtrot use a 4/4 rate.
-The steps are in the rhythm slow, slow, quick, quick, where the slow steps use 2 beats and the quick steps one.
+The music in foxtrot uses a 4/4 tempo.
+The steps are in the rhythm slow, slow, quick, quick, where the slow steps use two beats and the quick steps one.
 This means that one step sequence use one and a half bar.
 For this reason it does not matter if the dance is started when the bar begins or in the middle of it.

-The basic step is directed in a 45 degrees angle against the dancing direction, At the quick steps the couple turns 90 degrees and take the next steps in the other direction (backwards if starting forwards).
+The basic step is directed in a 45 degrees angle towards the dancing direction.
+At the quick steps the couple turns 90 degrees and take the next steps in the other direction (backwards if starting forwards).

 The couple will thus move in a small zigzag pattern counter-clockwise along the dancing floor.

-The basic dance usually also includes turns clockwise and counter-clockwise, as illustrated on the video below.
+The basic dance usually also includes turns clockwise and counter-clockwise, as illustrated in the video below.

 Foxtrot is a dance that is easy to vary.
 Although the basic step is slow, slow, quick, quick, it works just as well to take steps on each beat.